kddubey/cappr/docs/source/design_choices.rst

 —would require adding a bit of logic to ``__init__.py`` and Sphinx's ``docs/source/conf.py`` for every new interface.
-I could automate this stuff by implementing even more, slightly tricky logic.
+I could automate this stuff by implementing some slightly tricky logic.
 But more logic is worse than less logic.

 Overall, this design doesn't align with my style.
 Inheritance isn't needed to achieve function wrapping.
 Decorators are sufficient.